pablohpsilva/vuejs-component-style-guide/README.md

 [↑ back to Table of Contents](#table-of-contents)

-## Harness your component options
+## Harness your component props

-In Vue.js your component options are your API.
+In Vue.js your component props are your API.
 A robust and predictable API makes your components easy to use by other developers.

-Component options are passed via custom HTML attributes.
+Component props are passed via custom HTML attributes.
 The values of these attributes can be Vue.js plain strings (`:attr="value"` or `v-bind:attr="value"`) or missing entirely.
-You should **harness your component options** to allow for these different cases.
+You should **harness your component props** to allow for these different cases.

 ## Why?

-Harnessing your component options ensures your component will always function (defensive programming).
+Harnessing your component props ensures your component will always function (defensive programming).
 Even when other developers later use your components in ways you haven't thought of yet.

 ## How?